hossam-hamad-web/AI-Image-Generator/README.md

 ---

+⚠️ Note: For security reasons, the Hugging Face API key is not included in this repository.
+To make the demo work, please add your own key in config.js (see config.example.js).

 ## 🎯 Internship Context
 This project was developed as **Task 2 (REST API Integration)** during my internship with **Codveda Technologies**.
 It demonstrates my ability to integrate external REST APIs and build a responsive, interactive front-end project.